Cantera/cantera-website/pages/compiling/config-options-dev.rst

     - default: ``''``

-.. _debug-linker-flags:
+.. _debug-linker-flags-dev:

 * ``debug_linker_flags``: [ ``string`` ]
     Additional options passed to the linker when ``debug=yes``.

     - default: ``''``

-.. _no-debug-linker-flags:
+.. _no-debug-linker-flags-dev:

 * ``no_debug_linker_flags``: [ ``string`` ]
     Additional options passed to the linker when ``debug=no``.

     - default: ``''``

-.. _warning-flags:
+.. _warning-flags-dev:

 * ``warning_flags``: [ ``string`` ]
     Additional compiler flags passed to the C/C++ compiler to enable